-There are plenty of pros and cons of eyelash extensions and the arguments for both sides are very compelling.
-Take it from 29-year-old beauty lover Elise Carlton, who kept up with hers for a year and a half: "I got my first full set on a whim … but I fell in love instantly," she writes to us via Facebook.
+There are plenty of pros and cons to eyelash extensions, and the arguments for both sides are compelling.
+Take it from 29-year-old beauty lover Elise Carlton, who kept up with hers for a year and a half: "I got my first full set on a whim, but I fell in love instantly," she wrote us via Facebook.
 "Everyone gave some kind of compliment, whether or not they knew why I looked different.
 I literally 'woke up like this' every day—I looked glamorous and feminine with zero makeup on."
 But for a number of reasons, Carlton eventually stopped getting her lashes refilled.
-"I miss them often … even though they were definitely high-maintenance," she says.
+"I miss them often, even though they were definitely high-maintenance," she says.

 I've known many friends just like Carlton: Women who got their first set of eyelash extensions, were immediately obsessed, but for one reason or another, eventually let them all fall out or had them removed.
 Even I fall into this category.
-Because at the end of the day, there are almost as many cons to eyelash extensions as there are pros.
+Because at the end of the day, when it comes to eyelash extension pros and cons, they're often considered equal.

-To give you a well-rounded view of what having eyelash extensions is really like, we reached out to a few followers of our secret Facebook group, The Beauty Line, (are you a member?) who had eyelash extensions at one time but have since given them up.
-If you're thinking about getting eyelash extensions, you'll definitely want to read this.
+To give you a well-rounded view of what having eyelash extensions is like, we asked our readers who had eyelash extensions at one time but have since given them up.
+Ahead, real women share why they decided to stop wearing lash extensions.

-"I really liked and trusted the lash specialist I was seeing [for a year and a half].
+"I really liked and trusted the lash specialist I was seeing.
 She was so meticulous; I enjoyed conversations with her, and she had amazing hours.
 She would take appointments as late as 10 or 11 p.m., which meant I wasn't leaving until 1 or 1:30 a.m.
-But then I moved away from the area at the same time my last specialist decided to get out of the business … So I listened to the universe and gave the lashes a rest.
+But then I moved away from the area at the same time my lash specialist decided to get out of the business.
+So I listened to the universe and gave the lashes a rest.
 I miss them often, though." — Elise, 29, had lash extensions for a year and a half

 "I'm obsessed with how [extensions] look on, and the ones I get last about three to four weeks, but getting an appointment is hard.
-I love the lash artist nearest to me, but she has a full book and it's hard to squeeze in an appointment. ...
-I also work full-time, so when I can be squeezed in, it's during work hours." — Jamie, 23, had lash extensions on and off over the course of a year
+I love the lash artist nearest to me, but she has a full book, and it's hard to squeeze in an appointment.
+I also work full-time, so when I can be squeezed in, it's during work hours." — Jamie, 23, had lash extensions on and off for a year